-Each year about one-third of all persons over age 65 will fall.
+Each year about one-third of all people over age 65 will fall.
 Many of these falls result in broken bones.
 Some common causes of falls include outdoor and indoor hazards.
 Certain lifestyle behaviors can also increase your chances of falling.

 Outdoor Safety Tips